 Instrumentation

 UIW's Department of Chemistry and Biochemistry offers students a wide array of instruments with which to work and learn.
-These high-performance instruments form a critical part of chemistry and biochemistry education, as students use them to observe, experiment and analyze and continually improve their method.
+These high-performance instruments form a critical part of chemistry and biochemistry education, as students use them to observe, experiment, analyze, and continually improve their methods.

 Spectroscopy